chris1111/HP-Probook-EliteBook-Package-Creator/README.md

 #### Sorry for the Users and Followers

 ### Update 23 June 2019 Clover v2.4k r4971 + Support macOS Catalina 10.15
-- NOTE: The create install media tool can not be used in macOS Catalina 10.15, you must use it in Mojave 10.14 or lower because the Catalina Beta is bugy
+- NOTE: The create install media tool can not be used in macOS Catalina 10.15, you must use it in Mojave 10.14 or lower because the Catalina Beta is bugy.
+So to create a Catalina USB key, do it in macOS Mojave